Our testing services

 Our promise to you

-We will always perform your mold inspection using the latest equipment, including infrared cameras for thermal imaging produced by FLIR, direct and/or passive moisture meters, video borescopes, thermal hygrometers, and carbon dioxide meters.
+We will always perform your mold inspection using the latest equipment.
+Our tool kit includes but is not limited to: infrared cameras for thermal imaging produced by FLIR, direct and/or passive moisture meters, video borescopes, thermal hygrometers, and carbon dioxide meters.
+We will determine the tools necessary for your scope of work at the time of consultation.
 Feel free to contact us for a full explanation of the methods and technologies that may help you create your specific scope of work.

 What constitutes a mold inspection?